Vaccinium membranaceum: Native Americans

-Both humans and wildlife enjoy feasting on this fruit in the late summer and early fall.
 People have been eating the fruit of this species for thousands of years.
 It was and continues to be widely used for food by Native Americans.
 The Kutenai called the black huckleberry shawíash (Ktunaxa: ǂawiyaǂ).
 Alaska Natives consumed it in bread and pies as a source of vitamin C, the Coeur d'Alene people ate the fruit fresh, dried, mashed, cooked, and added it to soup or froze it for later use, and many other groups relished it and stored it frozen, dried, pressed into cakes, or canned for winter use.